Julia is a yoga enthusiast and college student with a particular interest in applying sociological theory to everyday experience.

 There are a lot of people out there arguing passionately that Western yoga is an offensive instance of appropriation, but that the solution is merely for white practitioners to pay more attention to the historical roots and religious aspects of yoga, and make sure not to hang the Om symbol upside-down.
 I found that even these pieces of advice weren’t enough to ease my qualms about being a white yoga instructor.

 Even if I became an expert on the Bhagavad Gita and incorporated all 8 limbs of yoga into my classes, I would still be a thin, white, able-bodied yoga instructor, implicitly promoting my own image as the face of yoga.
 I would still be necessarily involved in the commercialization of yoga, relying on expensive class prices to make money (thereby excluding people who can’t afford my classes) and probably wearing popular brands of athletic clothing, solidifying the connection between yoga and consumerism.
-(When I envisioned myself as a yoga instructor, I always looked super cute in expensive sports bras and patterned leggings.)
+When I envisioned myself as a yoga instructor, I always looked super cute in expensive sports bras and patterned leggings.
 I would be able to find jobs more easily than instructors of color who had been practicing yoga their entire lives as a spiritual practice, not a fitness regime—because I am what the market demands, not them.
 Through my involvement as a ‘certified expert’, I would contribute to the further silencing of people for whom yoga is a religion and a way of life, not a way to de-stress or work out.

 It's a problem that the image of yoga in the Western world is white and skinny, lending support to hegemonic beauty standards.
 It's a problem to consider yoga a purely physical practice—using the asanas and Sanskrit terminology of classical yoga without acknowledging where it came from or its religious and spiritual meaning.
 It's also offensive to half-ass spirituality (for example, using deeply religious symbols as decoration for a yoga studio).
 But the problems go deeper than this, and they don't have an easy fix.
 The problem is that we use yoga as a coping mechanism for our fast-paced, stressful capitalist society, a society built on the backs of the very colonial subjects who originated this practice.
 We exoticize and romanticize the same cultures that our ancestors (or those to whom we owe our nationhood) tried to eradicate.
 Until we acknowledge colonial history, there will be no truly unproblematic way to practice yoga in the mainstream Western tradition.

 I plan to explore and discover the practice of yoga on a personal level.
-But I will not work for an industry which profits off of the cultural and religious practices of historically oppressed minorities, repackaging them to be profitable in capitalist society.
+But I will not work for an industry that profits off of the cultural and religious practices of historically oppressed minorities, repackaging them to be profitable in a capitalist society.
 Many white yoga instructors are wonderful, giving people who truly love using their extensive knowledge of classical yoga to help people.
 But no matter how much history I know or how much I live my life in accordance with yogic philosophy, my identity matters.
-If I became an instructor, I would necessarily be emboldening the institution that marks my white body as a superior vehicle for teaching yoga than the body of a person of color.
+If I became an instructor, I would necessarily be emboldening the institution that marks my white body as a more superior vehicle for teaching yoga than the body of a person of color.

 If you are a white yoga instructor, I hope I haven't already lost you.
-Every effort you make to 'decolonize' yoga by giving credit where credit is due, promoting an understanding of yoga as inherently spiritual, teaching as much as you can about its deep, rich history, and being inclusive of students of every race, gender, body type and socioeconomic status is extremely important.
+Every effort you make to 'decolonize' yoga by giving credit where credit is due, promoting an understanding of yoga as inherently spiritual, teaching as much as you can about its deep, rich history, and being inclusive of students of every race, gender, body type, and socioeconomic status is extremely important.
 DecolonizingYoga.com is a great resource to use as you work on improvement in these areas.
 I just hope you also understand that your whiteness positively impacts how society will value your yoga practice; that you can never fully untangle your constructed identity from the ugly history of colonialism; and that sometimes your voice is not the one that needs to be heard.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.